Recon-Fuzz/recon-docs/src/tutorial/sample_project.md

 # Introduction

-In this simple article we'll use Create Chimera App to create a simple Contract and run Invariant Tests on it
+In this simple article, we'll use Create Chimera App to create a simple Contract and run Invariant Tests on it.

 ## Getting started